-Almost two years after it's alleged Erin Patterson fed poisoned beef wellingtons to her estranged husband's family, a trial is underway in a small regional town.
+Almost two years after it was alleged Erin Patterson fed poisoned beef wellingtons to her estranged husband's family, a trial is underway in a small regional town.

 Amid intense interest in the case, dozens of documentary-makers, journalists, podcast creators and true crime novelists have descended on Morwell, Gippsland, about 150km southeast of Melbourne.